 For young people, travel is an education in itself.
-It helps them build self-esteem, independence, tolerance and cultural understanding, while breaking down barriers detrimental to a child's personal, educational and social development.
+It helps them build self-esteem, independence, tolerance and cultural understanding, while breaking down barriers to a child's personal, educational and social development.
 Patterns and habits embraced when traveling at an early age are known to influence future decisions.

 The benefits of travel go beyond education.
-Increasingly, governments and businesses are recognizing the positive effects of youth travel as a powerful ingredient that promotes economic development, job fulfillment and cultural understanding.
-A great deal of the knowledge around the impact of travel, however, has been recognized as anecdotal.
+Increasingly, governments and businesses are recognizing the positive effects of youth travel as a powerful life experience that promotes economic development, job fulfillment and cultural understanding.
+A great deal of the knowledge around the impact of travel, however, has been anecdotal - until now.

-The fundamental ingredient - hard data - was either missing, or partial and incomplete in nature.
+The fundamental ingredient for proving the benefits of youth travel - hard data - was either missing, or partial and incomplete in nature.
 The underdocumented nature of the sector created a need for quantifiable data and meticulous research; research that would not only measure the volume of the student and youth travel market, but also its contemporary features and future potential.

-The Student & Youth Travel Association's passion, farreaching vision and mission to increase access to travel for the student and youth market prompted the investment in this major research initiative.
-Thus in 2012, SYTA began collecting data for its Student & Youth Travel Digest.
+The Student & Youth Travel Association's passion, farreaching vision, and mission to increase access to travel for the student and youth market prompted the investment in this major research initiative.
+Thus, in 2012, SYTA launched its Student & Youth Travel Digest.

-To secure a global scope and adhere to the highest research standards, SYTA and its publication, Teach & Travel Magazine, partnered with StudentMarketing, an independent market specialist in international student travel and a UNWTO Affiliate Member, with individual membership in ESOMAR World Research.
+To secure a global scope and adhere to the highest research standards, SYTA and its publication, Teach & Travel magazine, partnered with StudentMarketing, an independent market specialist in international student travel and a UNWTO Affiliate Member, with individual membership in ESOMAR World Research.